Frequently Asked Questions

 A little history…

-Tintypes were first introduced in the 1850s and quickly became popular because they were faster and cheaper to produce than earlier photographic processes like daguerreotypes.
+The wetplate collodion process used to make tintypes was invented in 1851 by Frederick Scott Archer near London, England.
+Tintypes quickly became popular throughout the United States as a faster and cheaper way to have a portrait made than earlier photographic processes like daguerreotypes.
 Photographers could set up portable darkrooms in tents or wagons and make portraits for families on the spot.
-Tintypes were durable and affordable— the first form of photography for the masses.

 • A single tintype portrait takes about 20 minutes, including setup, posing, exposure, and development.